Neurology

 As the population of older adults continues to grow, the need for advanced neurological treatments is escalating.
 As a result, neuroscience has emerged as a top priority in healthcare.

 Aiken Physicians Alliance provides a comprehensive approach to diagnosing, treating and managing a variety of adult neurological disorders.
+Our neurologists partner with other specialities and the patients to reach an accurate diagnosis.
+We offer a wide variety of neurological services.

 Neurological Conditions Treated